Trimbakeshwar Shiva Temple: Story related to the Godavari River

-The place is known for its scenic beauty in rainy/monsoon season and is surrounded by lush green hills untouched by pollution.
-Anjaneri mountain, the birthplace of Lord Hanuman, is 7 km from Trimbakeshwar.
+The place is known for its scenery in the rainy/monsoon season.

 Shri Nilambika/Dattatreya/ Matamba Temple

 This temple is on top of the Neel mountain.
-All goddesses ('Matamba', 'Renuka', 'Mananmba') came here to see 'Parashuram' when he was performing penance (tapas).
+All goddesses ('Matamba', 'Renuka', 'Mananmba') came here to see Parashuram when he was performing penance (tapas).
 After his penance, he requested all goddesses to stay there and the temple was formed for these goddesses.

-Akhil Bhartiya Shree Swami Samarth Gurupeeth, Trimbakeshwar Temple of Shri Swami Samarth Maharaj.
-This temple is 1 km from Shiva Temple.
+Akhil Bhartiya Shree Swami Samarth Gurupeeth, Trimbakeshwar Temple of Shri Swami Samarth Maharaj is 1 km from Shiva Temple.
 This temple is a marvelous example of Vastu Shastra.

 Connectivity

-The Trimbakeshwar Shiva Temple is 30 kilometers on road from Nashik, and 157 kilometers from Thane.
+Shri Trimbakeshwar Shiva Temple is 30 kilometers on road from Nashik, and 157 kilometers from Thane.
 The best way to reach the temple is by road.
 The closest railway station is the Nashik Road Railway Station that is 39 kilometers by road.